-Join Tim Grey for an in-depth discussion in this video Sharpening a black-and-white photo, part of Photoshop Sharpening Power Workshop.
+Join Tim Grey for an in-depth discussion in this video Sharpening a black-and-white photo, part of Photoshop: Sharpening Power (2011).

 Sharpening involves adding contrast to an image which primarily focuses on tonal …variations at the pixel level.
 In this lesson, we'll focus exclusively …on those tonal variations, taking a look at sharpening the black and white image. …I've already prepared this image for it's final output so I'm ready to apply my …final sharpening to the image.
 As you can see, the artichokes here have …a very woody texture to them.
 There's tremendous fine detail and I'd …like to really accentuate that detail in my sharpening process.…